 |2021||7 Jan||Thu||Orthodox Christmas Day|

 Many families in the Ukraine celebrate Christmas Eve with a meat-free meal of twelve courses meant as a symbol of the 12 disciples of Jesus.
 Dishes include a sweet grain pudding known as kutia, beetroot soup called borsch, a braided bread known as kolach, as well as pidpenky which are mushrooms in gravy and fish.

-The meal begins when the first star is sighted in the sky, something that is children are usually asked to watch for and an extra place is set at the table in honour of those who are departed.
+The meal begins when the first star is sighted in the sky, something that children are usually asked to watch for, and an extra place is set at the table in honour of those who are departed.
 The table is also covered with two tablecloths – one for living members of the family and one for the departed members.

 Christmas Eve is also the night when people put up Christmas trees, known as novorichna jalynka.
 Some decorate the table with didukh, a sheaf of oats or white in a special shape which symbolises prosperity for the coming year.
 Saint Nicolas visits that night with gifts for the children as well.
-Some areas of the Ukraine have what are known as pysanky, Christmas eggs that are similar to Easter eggs.
+Some areas of the Ukraine have what are known as pysanky, which are Christmas eggs that are similar to Easter eggs.

-In some villages, folk performances related to ancient pagan rituals are arranged.
+In some villages, folk performances related to ancient pagan rituals are arranged on Christmas Day.
 People dress as monsters with pelts and horns, running through the village attempting to scare others.
 They then run to a specific location where they are symbolically defeated by the villagers.